espehovl/nanotools/README.md

 ### xpsplot2
-This is mostly adapted from https://github.com/gVallverdu/xpsplot Some typos have been fixed, as well as some minor adjustments due to preferations.
+This is mostly adapted from https://github.com/gVallverdu/xpsplot Some typos have been fixed, as well as some minor adjustments due to personal preferences.